Make Your Mark Moments: Mehervan Sethi

 After Launching in 2011, Merv’s Focus Has Been On Creating Loyal Communities and Redefining Tradition.

 From conception to present day, Merv’s appreciation for his community is unwavering.
-Built on mutual respect and adoration for the craft of Japanese denim, Merv makes no mistakes labeling the devoted, responsive community that stands today as something he is most grateful for.
+Built on mutual respect and adoration for the craft of Japanese denim, Merv makes no mistakes labelling the devoted, responsive community that stands today as something he is most grateful for.
 From watching how the fabrics are made to how they fade and stitch, he indulges his audience in the local experience that he has created, and emphasizes that he owes his success to this community he shares his passion with.

 As a man who challenges norms himself, it is only natural that his professional environment follow suit.
 From yarn selection to baseline fundamentals, Merv is constantly exercising innovation and subsequently uprooting the denim industry.
-Having previously dyed their fabrics with the likes of matcha and turmeric, his latest initiative is 100% hemp selvage denim.
+Having previously dyed their fabrics with the likes of matcha and turmeric, his latest initiative is 100% hemp selvedge denim.
 With this project, Merv is leading a complete overhaul of traditional cotton denim, effectively re-establishing what denim is and what it can be; and with the entire world shifting in a sustainable direction, this project is the future of fashion.

 He describes this level of innovation as his greatest satisfaction.
 Designing new products and fabrics, much like Okayama Denim’s proprietary frost denim and bamboo blends, is a way for him to encourage others to experience and see the world in different ways.
 By taking an iconic material and re-inventing its recipe, Merv strives to always challenge tradition and explore the creative side of life.